Brochure This page covers two topics of interest to prospective Ph.D. students:

 Deadlines

 The department accepts applications for the fall semester only.
 The deadline for the fall 2024 semester is December 15th.
 Applying early is strongly advised.
-Because the TOEFL or IELTS is required for foreign students, you may submit your application before taking those exam(s).
+Because the TOEFL or IELTS is required for international students, you may submit your application before taking those exam(s).
 Nonetheless we strongly advise that you ensure that your application will be complete by December 15th.
 Delays in receiving your scores will delay the the review of your application.

 Cornell University requires all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.